THE LADIES COURTROOM DRAMA | Darrin Henry

 A final word about ISO.
 Different cameras will vary in how well they tolerate higher ISO.
 The Canon 5D-MKIII is a high spec camera body and therefore produces decent results at 2500 ISO.

 Now to the fun stuff.
-Courtside taking photographs.
+Courtside sports action photography at a volleyball match.

 Simple Tips That Work For Volleyball Photography

 Rule number one, try not to get hit with the ball!
-This goes for all sports pretty much, don’t get hit by the ball, or rather, don’t let the ball hit your camera.
-That said, volleyball is little more forgiving than other ball sports such as football or tennis.
+As sports photography tips go, this applies to all pretty much, don’t get hit by the ball, or rather, don’t let the ball hit your camera.
+That said, volleyball is little more forgiving than trying to capture soccer photos say, or tennis images.

-(I photographed mud volleyball once, in that case the no.1 rule was don’t get too close!)
+(I photographed a mud volleyball tournament once, in that case the no.1 rule was don’t get too close!)

-The most skill of the sports photographer is knowing the game.
+The most important skill of the sports photographer is knowing the game.
 With little time to react, you need to anticipate the action.
-You have less time to photograph indoor volleyball compared to other sports such as football.
+The relatively smaller confines of the volleyball court layout makes the play quite zippy, as opposed to the wider anticipation time across a more spacious football pitch.

 It’s a good idea to watch a few games first, without the camera.
 Learn the rhythm of the game, the ebb and flow, the pace of play.
 By watching you soon learn which players are likely to spike at the net and which teams are the most energetic in their approach.
 Sometimes there’s tension between teams; clash of the top two or drama if the underdog is on a winning surge.
 Some players are their team’s cheerleaders which can make great photos.
 Reactions and celebrations can tell a story as much as moment of play.

-Assuming you’ve done your homework, you’re now ready to begin shooting.
+Assuming you’ve done your homework, you’re now ready to begin shooting some great sports photos.

 Finger On The Trigger, Ready To Shoot